25 Best Subject Lines For Cold Email (That Really Work)

 One common pain point in business is finding new customers, and cold emails are a great way to do so.
 Especially because email is preferred by 80% of people for cold contact.

-By appearing in a prospect’s inbox, such emails can create curiosity and urgency – for example, if you include a personal note in the email body that demonstrates knowledge about the prospect.
+By appearing in a prospect’s inbox, such email content can create curiosity and urgency – for example, if you include a personal note in the email body that demonstrates knowledge about the prospect.
 This can pique the prospect’s interest, leading to higher open rates and response rates.

 Cold email can also help a company with developing a relationship.